KoleckOLP/yt-dl_portable/python/share/doc/yt_dlp/README.txt

 The extractors may override this default order, but they cannot override the user-provided order.

-Note that the default has codec:vp9.2; i.e. av1 is not prefered.
+Note that the default has codec:vp9.2; i.e. av1 is not preferred.
-Similarly, the default for hdr is hdr:12; i.e. dolby vision is not prefered.
+Similarly, the default for hdr is hdr:12; i.e. dolby vision is not preferred.
 These choices are made since DV and AV1 formats are not yet fully compatible with most devices.
 This may be changed in the future as more devices become capable of smoothly playing back these formats.